kbowling74/Water_Quality_Analysis/README.md

 <br>

 TO BE COMPLETED:
-1. import data
-2. GIS - create maps for testing sites
-3. analyze data for signifigance (t-test, chi-squared)
-4. create dashboard for results
+1. Obtain EPA standards in correct format
+2. Tableau - add results and t-test visualization
+3. Add EPA accepted standards to visualization
-5. update readme with screenshots
+4. update readme with screenshots